xanity-07/learn-ts-and-dsa/src/dataStructures/LinkedList/linkedlist.md

 then ourside the if else we want to increase the length by one and return the list so
 // this.length++ and return this because this is a reference to LinkedList :)

+### POP METHOD { time complexity O(n) }

+Think about how pop work for arrays we delete the last element and return it and if we keep pop on an empty array then we get undefined so lets get into it ask your self is the list empty if so what do you want to do? we want to have these edge cases pop () {} // no params

+if list is empty so this.head = null, !this.head also works as a check we want to retuen undefined

+the way we pop a node off the list is creating some pointers temp and pre so we say temp is equal to this.head and pre equals this.head

+we want to loop while temp.next if not null and we want to make pre equal to temp and temp to temp.next this way pre will always be the node before temp when temp is out of bounds

+then out side of the loop we want to make pre the tail this.tail = pre this.tail.next we want to make that null

+if our list has one item and we pop we want to set the head and the tail to null this.head = null this.tail = null decrease the length and then return temp which is the node we popped off

+### SEARCH METHOD { time complexity O(n) }

+// we want to search for a value in our list so we need a search method
+// this method has a parameter (value) if we find the value we want to return true otherwise we want to retuen false

+so lets check if our list is empty because it doesnt make sense searching an empty list so we want to return false if the list is empty lets make this some what performant so if the head or the tail is the value return true then we want to make out pointer temp while temp is not equal to null and temp.next is not null if temp.value equals value return true temp equals temp.next;
+out side of the loop just return false because the value is not there